nordtektiger/qvickbuild/README.md

 ```

 ### Examples
 All of these features are usually combined to create more powerful build scripts.
-There will eventually be some examples in the examples/ folder, but for now, you can check out the current Quickbuild config in this project or in some of the other projects currently powered by Quickbuild.
-Or, you can check out the comprehensive reference config that was originally used to boostrap Quickbuild:
+There will eventually be some examples in the examples/ folder, but for now, you can check out the current Qvickbuild config in this project or in some of the other projects currently powered by Qvickbuild.
+Or, you can check out the comprehensive reference config that was originally used to boostrap Qvickbuild:
 ```
 # general compiler arguments
 compiler = "clang++";